lupyuen/lupyuen.github.io/src/dsi.md

     (We'll soon see that PinePhone talks to its display over 4 data lanes)

--   PineTime uses an extra pin to indicate whether it's sending Commands or Data
+-   PineTime uses an extra pin to indicate whether it's sending Commands or Pixel Data

     [__"ST7789 Data / Command Pin"__](https://lupyuen.github.io/articles/st7789#st7789-data--command-pin)

-    (PinePhone won't need this)
+    (PinePhone won't need this, we'll learn why)

 -   At startup, PineTime sends an Initialisation Sequence of Commands to initialise the display...

     [__"Initialise The Display"__](https://lupyuen.github.io/pinetime-rust-mynewt/articles/mcuboot#initialise-the-display)

-    (PinePhone will send a similar Initialisation Sequence)
+    (PinePhone will send a similar Initialisation Sequence, but much longer)

 -   PineTime renders a rectangular chunk of the display at a time...